· Last updated 2 June 2026

 The GHA covers a broad range of services for those who qualify.

-• Primary care: GP consultations, referrals, routine monitoring and chronic disease management
+- Primary care: GP consultations via the Primary Care Centre, referrals, routine monitoring, and chronic disease management

-• St Bernard's Hospital: Gibraltar's main hospital, with surgical capabilities, maternity, intensive care and inpatient wards
+- St Bernard's Hospital: Gibraltar's main hospital at Harbour Views Road, Europort, with around 210 beds, surgical capabilities, maternity, intensive care, and inpatient wards

-• Pharmacy: Prescriptions issued by GHA doctors are fulfilled through the GHA pharmacy.
-Gibraltar medicine prices are competitive due to the duty-free advantage.
+- Pharmacy: Prescriptions issued by GHA doctors are fulfilled through the GHA pharmacy.
+Gibraltar medicine prices are competitive due to the territory's duty-free status

-• Dental: Emergency dental treatment for adults.
-Routine and cosmetic dental care is not covered for most adults.
+- Dental: Emergency dental treatment for adults.
+Routine and cosmetic dental care is not covered under the standard GHA provision for most adults

 One important note on pharmacy: UK NHS prescriptions do not transfer directly to Gibraltar.
 You will need a Gibraltar prescription from a GHA or private doctor to obtain medication here.